-This assertion, strange as it may sound to those unacquainted with the sentiments of the British Emigrant, is no matter of idle speculation, but an incontrovertible truth which has been proved; for the very speech which has been suggested, is in fact the conduct that was pursued in Upper Canada in 1836 and 1837.
-The principle of responsible Government was then resisted: the dissatisfied were then told that not the smallest concession to democracy would be made; and the consequence, as this rose en masse to declare their affection to their Sovereign and their attachment to British Institutions; and if such an effect was produced by the non-conciliatory process, when the representative of the Sovereign was inexperienced, unsupported, and eventually-as every one foresaw he would-publicly removed for his adherence to the Crown; is it not almost incalculable to conceive what would be the overwhelming effect if the British Sovereign, the British Parliament, and the British Government would combine together in supporting a Governor-General in declarations such as I have described?
+This assertion, strange as it may sound to those un-

+acquainted with the sentiments of the British Emigrant, is no matter of idle speculation, but an incontrovertible truth which has been proved; for the very speech which has been suggested, is, in fact, the conduct that was pursued in Upper Canada in 1836 and 1837.
+The principle of responsible government was then resisted; the dissatisfied were then told that not the smallest concession to democracy would be made; and the consequence, as this volume will have shown, was, that "the people" rose en masse to declare their affection to their sovereign, and their attachment to British institutions: and if such an effect was produced by the non-conciliatory process, when the representative of the sovereign was inexperienced, unsupported, and, eventually-as every one foresaw he would be-publicly removed for his adherence to the crown; is it not almost incalculable to conceive what would be the overwhelming effect if the British sovereign, the British parliament, and the British government would combine together in supporting a governor-general in declarations such as I have described?

 View the policy in any light, it is the best that can be devised; for if we are to lose our colonies, it is the best way of losing them; if we are to retain them, it is the best mode of doing so.
-Whereas by the other course, whether we retain them or whether we lose them, the character of the British nation is alike irretrievably disgraced.
+Whereas, by the other course, whether we retain them or whether we lose them, the character of the British nation is alike irretrievably disgraced.

-Seeing, therefore, that the experiment of converting the Queen's representative in a colony into the people's representative has proved to be as mischievous in practice as it is evidently unsound in theory, it is humbly submitted that by the recommendation of Parliament the error should be discontinued, and the anomaly peremptorily abolished.
+Seeing, therefore, that the experiment of converting the queen's representative in a colony into the people's representative, has proved to be as mischievous in practice as it is evidently unsound in theory, it is humbly submitted that, by the recommendation of Parliament, the error should be discontinued, and the anomaly peremptorily abolished.

-The question of Responsible Government having been sufficiently discussed, there now remains to be considered what should be done with respect to the awkward predicament in which Parliament is placed as to the Union of the Canadas?
+The question of responsible government having been sufficiently discussed, there now remains to be considered what should be done with respect to the awkward predicament in which Parliament is placed as to the Union f the Canadas.